bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[CascadingParamsTest.cs](../../../samples/tests/xunit/CascadingParams2Test.cs#L11-L22)]

 The example pass in the value `Name of User` to the cascading parameter with the name `LoggedInUser`.
 Note that the name of the parameter is not the same as the property of the parameter, e.g. `LoggedInUser` vs. `UserName`.
 The example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> with the parameter selector to select the cascading parameter property and pass the parameter value that way.

 # [Razor test code](#tab/razor)

 [!code-cshtml[CascadingParamsTest.razor](../../../samples/tests/razor/CascadingParams2Test.razor)]

-The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(RenderFragment)> method.
+The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(Microsoft.AspNetCore.Components.RenderFragment)> method.
 The cascading value is just passed like normal in Razor code.

 ***